Visiting Arches National Park in the Fall

 The Arches National Park scenic drive is a must-do activity.
 It includes two spur roads and takes about 2 to 3 hours to complete.
 You’ll add more time if you plan to stop and take photos or hike any of the trails along the route.

-The 43 mile road is paved with pullouts and parking lots perfect for any Arches National Park photography you want to do.
+The 43 mile road is paved with pullouts and parking lots perfect for any Arches National Park photos.
 Some of the arches and landmarks can be seen from the parking lot, or by a short walk.

 Download the Arches National Park map to navigate along the scenic road to each point of interest.